22 Sep, 2023

 When it comes to farming, it’s hard to beat India.
 Whether it’s the production of crops or flowers, this land of agriculture is performing better than the rest of the world.
 If we talk about India's performance in floriculture, and farming of flowers, India produced over 3 million metric yields in fiscal year 2022.
 The total revenue generated was INR 231.7 Billion in 2022 and this figure is expected to touch the mark of INR 460.6 Billion by 2028.

-In this blog, we came up with this and many other floriculture information like floriculture examples, ideal conditions, government schemes, and so on in a crisp manner.
+In this blog, we came up with this and many other floriculture information like floriculture meaning, floriculture examples, ideal conditions, government schemes, and so on in a crisp manner.
 So, check it out before actually making a move.

 In layman’s language, floriculture is the cultivation and sale of flowers.
-Farmers involved in floriculture often look after the production, processing, and marketing of flowers.
+Farmers involved in commercial floriculture farming often look after the production, processing, and marketing of flowers.
 It comes under horticulture, which is mainly related to the cultivation of fruits, plants, flowers, spices, and vegetables.

 Depending upon the farmers’ interest, floriculture can be performed simply as the production of flowers, selling them as potted plants, or taking care of decorative arrangements with flowers.